qulle/oltb/README_INTERNAL.md

 class CoordinatesTool extends Control {}
 ```

-When using the custom tools, all that is needed is to import the module(s) you want to have in your toolbar.
+When using the custom tools, all that is needed is to import the module(s) you want to have in your Toolbar.
 ```javascript
 import { HomeTool } from 'oltb/js/tools/HomeTool';
 import { DrawTool } from 'oltb/js/tools/DrawTool';